 b.
-Landscaped areas on the parking area perimeter or internal islands must equal or exceed a minimum of ten percent of the total paved surface area.
-Landscaped areas reserved for future parking spaces pursuant to section 34-2017(d) may not be included in this calculation.
+Landscaped areas on the parking area perimeter or internal islands must equal or exceed a minim percent of the total paved surface area.
+Landscaped areas reserved for Juire parking spaces pursuant to section 34-2017(d) may not be included in this calculation.